edickie/ciftify/docs/usage/ciftify_recon_all.md

 In addition, the optional flag '--resample-to-T1w32k' can be used to output an additional T1w/fsaverage_LR32k folder that occur in the HCP Consortium Projects.

+Note: the '--resample-to-T1w32k' can be called on a a completed ciftify output (missing the T1w/fsaverage_LR32k folder).
+In this case the process will only run the T1w32k resampling step.
+Any other call to ciftify on a incomplete output will lead to a failure.
+(ciftify will not clobber old outputs by default)

 By default, some to the template files needed for resampling surfaces and viewing flatmaps will be symbolic links from a folder ($CIFTIFY_WORKDIR/zz_templates) to the